Cyber-Dust/ITP115/week11.md

 # Files

+:star: YOU CAN DO ALL OF THIS WITH PANDAS :star:
+:star: For example: pd.read_csv('.csv') or pd.read_json('.json') :star:

 * A file is a collection of information
 * Stored as text (.py, .html, .css) or binary ([Word Doc] .docx, [Images] .jpg, .png, [Music] .mp3)